rwpeterson/elliptec/README.md

 ## Contributions

-Patches and comments are welcome, especially if you have another model not listed above.
+Patches and comments are welcome, especially if you have another model not listed above (even if it is just to confirm everything works).

-Please check that contributions are `flake8`-clean.
-From the project directory, simply type `make lint` to check the appropriate files.